Regulation of therapeutic goods: Brazil

 Vaccines can only be administered in public health centers or authorized private vaccination services.

 Canada

-In Canada, regulation of therapeutic goods are governed by the Food and Drug Act and associated regulations.
+In Canada, regulation of therapeutic goods is done by Health Canada and governed by the Food and Drug Act and associated regulations.
 In addition, the Controlled Drugs and Substances Act specifies additional regulatory requirements for controlled drugs and drug precursors.

-In Ontario, the Drug and Pharmacies Regulation Act governs "any substance that is used in the diagnosis, treatment, mitigation or prevention of a diseasein humans, animals or fowl."
+In Ontario, the Drug and Pharmacies Regulation Act governs "any substance that is used in the diagnosis, treatment, mitigation or prevention of a disease... in humans, animals or fowl."

 China

-The regulation of drugs in China is governed by the China Food and Drug Administration.
+The regulation of drugs in China is governed by the National Medical Products Administration (NMPA) which replaced the former China Food and Drug Administration.